 We take our dollar bills and coins for granted, but money in America has a rich history.
-Our responses to the threats of war, crime, and economic crisis have shaped money's design and value.
+Our responses to the threats of war, crime and economic crisis have shaped money's design and value.
 Inspiring faith in paper notes is an enduring theme in the history of American currency.
-Over time, the dollar's role as a stable currency known everywhere helped to unify the country and made the US a global economic powerhouse.
+Over time, the dollar's role as a stable currency known everywhere helped to unify the country and made the United States a global economic powerhouse.

 Currency in America's early days was a continually changing and somewhat chaotic medium.
-When the Dutch settled Manhattan, Native Americans used beaver pelts and shells to trade.
+When the Dutch settled Manhattan, Native Americans used beaver pelts and shells to trade with them, and amongst themselves.
 The colonies pioneered the use of paper money in America.
 As trade and the colonies grew, foreign coins were imported from Europe and were used well into the 19th century.
-The US did not mint its own coins until 1792, when Secretary of the Treasury Alexander Hamilton personally prepared plans for a national Mint., and states were banned from each issuing their own coins.
+The United States did not mint its own coins until 1792, when Secretary of the Treasury Alexander Hamilton personally prepared plans for a national Mint.
+At that point, states were banned from issuing their own coins.

 Although the US Mint began producing coins in 1792, it was not given the job of printing paper currency.
-Before the Civil War, there was no standard national currency; and it wasn't until the Civil War period that bill design became consistent.
-Banks, which were chartered by the states, each issued their own paper currency, called "banknotes."
-Banknotes were among the most forged documents in the history of counterfeiting.
-The huge amount of counterfeit paper led to shifting monetary values, and the lack of a standard exchange made it hard to do business or go shopping.
-Driven by the need to borrow money for the Civil War, the Federal government began issuing national currency in 1861.
-Abraham Lincoln created the Bureau of Engraving and Printing and forbade the exchange of private coins in l864.
-The nation moved to an all-Federal currency in 1865, one step towards unifying the divided country.
+Before the Civil War, there was no standard national currency; it wasn't until the Civil War period that bill design became consistent.
+Banks, which were chartered by the states, each issued their own paper currency, called bank notes.
+Bank notes were among the most forged documents in the history of counterfeiting.
+The huge amount of counterfeit paper led to shifting monetary values, and the lack of a standard exchange made it hard to do business or purchase goods.
+Driven by the need to borrow money for the Civil War, the federal government began issuing national currency in 1861.
+Abraham Lincoln created the Bureau of Engraving and Printing (BEP) and forbade the exchange of private coins in 1864.
+The nation moved to an all-federal currency in 1865, which was one step towards unifying the divided country.

-The largest denomination of note ever issued was \$100,000.
+The largest denomination of US paper money ever issued was \$100,000.
 Its only purpose was for bank transfer payments.
 (The highest note to publicly circulate was the \$10,000 bill.)
 Starting in 1969, all bills over \$100 (\$500, \$1,000, \$5,000, \$10,000 and \$100,000) were pulled from circulation and were no longer printed, because technology made secure interbank transfers possible without dollar bills, and also because government officials believed that large bills made it too easy for drug dealers and other criminals to exchange money.
 Today, the largest bill in circulation is \$100.
-It may surprise you to learn that approximately one-half of all US currency circulates outside the US, especially \$100 bills.
-The money is sought and held by residents of other countries to preserve value when they fear political and economic uncertainty, or a decline in the value of their currency.
+It may surprise you to learn that approximately one-half of all US currency circulates outside the United States, especially \$100 bills.
+The money is sought and held by residents of other countries to preserve value when they fear political and economic uncertainty, or a decline in the value of their nation's currency.